 - 1. Is the Formulation Tank pressurized when the machine is running?
 If not, the pressurizing valve is bad or installed backwards. - 2.
 Check the formulation delivery lines from the tank to the injection point on the engine to see if they are clogged.
-These lines will include the Formulation On-Off Valve and the Formulation Metering Valve. - 3.
-Is the pressurizing valve in backwards?
+These lines will include the Formulation On-Off Valve and the Formulation Metering Valve. - Is the pressurizing valve in backwards?
 See the section on WORKING PRINCIPLES. - 4.
 Check for carbon at the injection point.
 See MAINTENANCE section. - 5.
-Does the Formulation Tank Cap leak?
+Is the air bleed screw on the bottom side of the formulation cap securely in place?